 - Scanned document: 30–60% smaller

-- Text-only document: 5–20% smaller (already small, less room to compress)
+- Text-only document: 5–20% smaller (already compact, less room to compress)

 - PDF previously compressed: Minimal reduction — already optimised